 ...

-Great, we can see that the same, incorrect digest is returned in the Docker-Content-Digest
+Great, we can see that the same, incorrect digest is returned in the Docker-Content-Digest header.

 The Content-Type header is interesting.
-We’re getting a v1
+We’re getting a v1 manifest back.

 Docker has documented the different Media Types that are available.

-Lets start by specifying Accept: application/vnd.docker.distribution.manifest.v2+json
+Lets start by specifying Accept: application/vnd.docker.distribution.manifest.v2+json.

 curl -vH "Authorization: Bearer $TOKEN" -H "Accept: application/vnd.docker.distribution.manifest.v2+json" https://registry-1.docker.io/v2/library/amazoncorretto/manifests/11